-Staff costs increased by £443k (some 3.3%) year on year to £13.8m in total.
-Pension provisions movements charged to Staff Costs actually reduced in year by £208k.
-The growth in staff costs excluding pension provisions was £651k, some 5.3% year on year, reflecting cost of nationally agreed pay settlements, scale point increment growth where staff are not at the top of grade and some modest targeted staff recruitment to support growth in activity.
+Staff costs increased by £994k (7.2%) year on year to £14.9m in total.
+Pension provisions movements charged to Staff Costs contributed £536k of this increase as the GMPF pension charge increased from £861k to £1,356k.
+The growth in staff costs excluding pension provisions was £458k, 3.5% year on year, reflecting scale point increment growth where staff are not at the top of grade, a significant uplift in holiday pay accrual as a result of more unused leave and £130k of severance costs paid to 29 employees.

-Other operating costs reduced by 6.6% year on year to £7.6m, reflecting reduced costs of operating the building, reduced travel and reduced costs directly linked to reduced income streams such as catering and the performance programme.
+Other operating costs reduced by 16.3% year on year to \pm 6.4m, reflecting reduced costs of operating the building, reduced travel and reduced costs directly linked to reduced income streams such as catering and the performance programme.

-Although capital expenditure reduced by £0.7m year on year to £1.7m, the capital expenditure incurred did result in an increase in depreciation to £1.7m compared to £1.55m in 2018/19.
+Capital expenditure increased by £0.3m year on year to £2m, contributing to the increase in depreciation to £1.8m compared to £1.7m in 2019/20.
 Capital projects in the year included:

-- · Central hub technology and equipment for the Ensemble + initiative
+- · Central hub technology and equipment for the Ensemble + initiative - · Investment in distance and flexible learning technologies - · New Student Information Management System

-- · Musical Instrument purchases

-- · Opera Theatre estates works